On this page

 Measure CO2 concentration based on sound waves generated by absorbed infrared light.

+While NDIR sensors are preferred for most HVAC systems, alternative technologies are used in specific applications requiring unique functionalities or cost considerations.
 Proper placement of CO2 sensors is critical for accurate and effective monitoring.
 Placement errors can result in misleading readings, leading to poor air quality management.
-Here are key guidelines for positioning CO2 sensors:1.
-Breathing Zone Installation
+Here are key guidelines for positioning CO2 sensors: Sensors should be mounted 4–6 feet above the floor, approximating the height of the human breathing zone.

 Place sensors away from doors, windows, and HVAC vents to prevent interference from external air sources or drafts.

 In areas with high CO2 emissions, such as grow rooms or CO2 storage spaces, sensors should be positioned closer to potential leak sources to detect concentrations promptly.By ensuring strategic placement, HVAC systems can deliver optimal ventilation, maintain IAQ standards, and prevent unnecessary energy expenditure.
+CO2 sensors are essential in achieving energy-efficient HVAC operation.
+Traditional ventilation systems often operate at a constant airflow, wasting energy when rooms are unoccupied or underused.
+CO2 sensors enable demand-controlled ventilation (DCV), a system that dynamically adjusts ventilation rates based on real-time occupancy and air quality needs.

 Sensors supply fresh air only when CO2 levels rise above a set threshold, avoiding over-ventilation.